 What does it mean to be a partner of HarvestNet International?

 HarvestNet is a relational network, but it is about much more than enjoying relationships with one another.
-We enter into relationship unto a common vision: to work together to bring in the Harvest.
-HarvestNet provides a way for partners to connect together to share resources with, encourage, equip, protect, and strengthen one another so each one’s effectiveness in advancing the Kingdom is enhanced and expanded.
-HNI partners enter into relationship, not for what they can receive but to serve and become generous toward God.
+We enter into relationship unto a common vision: to work together to bring in the harvest.
+HarvestNet provides a way for partners to connect together to share resources, encourage, equip, protect, and strengthen one another so that each one’s effectiveness in advancing the Kingdom is enhanced and expanded.
+HNI partners enter into relationship not for what they can receive, but to serve and become generous toward God.
 Partnership in HarvestNet requires a commitment from each partner to sow resources into each other and into our cooperative work as partners.
 As we join together in obedience to the Holy Spirit, the Kingdom of God advances.

 HarvestNet International Offers Three Types of Partners

 Organizational partnership is for churches, businesses, and ministries who are committed to relating to HNI as an entire community.
 When an organization joins HarvestNet, it represents a commitment of its leaders and all its members (employees and/or congregational members) to the other HNI partners.